-Udacity is an educational tool, with classes for technical skill building and advancement.
-At Pathrise, our fellows should already have a background in the field they are interested in and our technical workshops provide more specific learnings based on what they will see in their interviews.
+Udacity is an educational tool with classes for technical skill building and advancement.
+At Pathrise, our fellows should already have a background in the field they are interested in.
+This is because our technical workshops provide more specific learnings based on what they will see in their interviews.

 Some of the Udacity nanodegrees come with career support, including resume help and networking opportunities.
 But, often the students do not get to speak with their coaches right away.
 Pathrise provides fellows with flexible 1-on-1 sessions that focus on anything that the fellow needs help with at that moment in their job search.
 This includes: resume & profile optimization, reverse recruiting, advanced sourcing, email templates, interview prep, and negotiation.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.

 If you want to work with our mentors 1-on-1 to get help with your technical and behavioral interviews or with any other aspect of the job search, become a Pathrise fellow.